dataprivacymemo/dataprivacymemo.github.io/content/posts/2025-03-03-from-consumer-protection-to-data-privacy.md

 date = 2025-03-03T14:39:52+01:00
 draft = false
-title = "From Consumer Finance to Data Privacy" categories = ["Personal Journey"] tags = ["career", "privacy law", "legal transition"] comments = true
+title = "From Consumer Finance to Data Privacy" summary = "My seventeen-year journey from untangling predatory lending to exploring data privacy law revealed that data isn't just numbers, but the story of people's lives, their struggles, and their vulnerabilities." categories = ["Personal Journey"] tags = ["career", "privacy law", "legal transition"] comments = true